 (6) All conditions required to redeem the coupon.

-(D) Documentation of any change or cancellation of a promotional coupon shall be maintained for two years.
+(D) Documentation of any change or cancellation of a promotional coupon shall be maintained for five years.

 (E) Any casino operator may use mass media, including electronic social media, to advertise promotional coupon offers to prospective patrons; however, these offers shall be redeemed only for a preprinted coupon that contains all of the information required for a promotional coupon described in paragraph (B) of this rule.

 (F) Each casino operator offering promotional coupons shall track the issuance and redemption of each promotional coupon.
-Documentation of the promotional coupon tracking shall be maintained for two years and made available to the commission upon request.
-An example of the promotional coupons that have not been issued shall be maintained for a period of at least two years, and available to the commission upon request.
+Documentation of the promotional coupon tracking shall be maintained for five years and made available to the commission upon request.
+An example of the promotional coupons that have not been issued shall be maintained for a period of at least five years, and available to the commission upon request.

-(G) Promotional coupons shall be cancelled when they are redeemed, in a manner that prevents multiple redemptions of the same coupon.
+(G) Promotional coupons shall be canceled when they are redeemed, in a manner that prevents multiple redemptions of the same coupon.